Share a series of episodes with one embed code.

 On your Channel’s Analyze page, you can see a ton of super cool stats!
 This includes Total Plays, Total Time Played, and Top Episodes.
 If you’ve enabled podcasting and syndicated your RSS Feed URL to directories, you’ll also be able to see Plays on Wistia, Plays on Other Platforms, Listening Platforms, Time on Wistia, Time on Other Platforms.
 Phew, that’s a lot!
 Pretty sweet, right?
-You can even adjust your Channel stats to view trends for the last 7 days, or the last 28 days.
+You can even adjust your Channel stats to view trends for the last 7 days, 28 days, or a custom range.

 For more in-depth information on your Channel’s stats, head on over to our Channel Stats Overview page.

-So you’ve enabled the subscribe form on your Channel and you’ve been building your audience with new subscribers!
+So you’ve been building your audience with new subscribers!
 Head over to your Subscribers page, where you’ll be able to see the Name (if you decided to collect names), Email, and the date they subscribed on.

-On your episode pages, you’ll see an option there called Notify.
-This is how you can keep your subscribers in the loop about your fresh, new content!
+Use the Notify option on your episode pages to keep your subscribers in the loop about your new content!
 Your email notifications can be configured for when you publish each individual episode in your Channel.

-You can customize the subject line, preview text, the button link to your episode, as well a number of other details!
-In order to set up your email notification, you’ll need to be sure that your Account Owner has configured the Email Settings in your account.
-Head on over to our page on Channel Subscribers and Notifications for everything you’ll need.
+Next, customize the subject line, preview text, the button link to your episode, and more!
+In order to set up your email notifications, the Account Owner must first configure the Email Settings in your account.
+Read our Channel Subscribers and Notifications article for more information.

-If you have Reach & Retarget for Facebook or Google enabled in your account and you’d like to further promote your episodes to your audience based on their watch behavior, head on over to the Promote tab in your Channel.
-This will take you right to the Audience tab.
+If you have Reach & Retarget for Facebook or Google enabled in your account, click the Promote tab to curate episodes for your audience based on their watch behavior.
 Reach & Retarget allows you to enable pre-built audiences to retarget based on engagement with your content.

-If you haven’t connected Facebook or Google yet, head to the Integrations tab there to configure them.
+If you haven’t connected Facebook or Google yet, you can configure them under the Integrations tab.

-When it comes to enabling and sharing your podcast, there’s a lot of crucial information, as well as steps you’ll need to take.
-Our Help Center Podcast section has everything you’ll need!
+Enabling and sharing your podcast involves a lot of important steps.
+Refer to our Help Center Podcast section to find everything you’ll need!